Vict0rin0x/Vauban.Deauth/README.md

-# Vauban.Deauth - Dauthenticate everything, everyone, everywhere
+# Vauban.Deauth - Deathenticate everything, everyone and everywhere.
-A little tool used to deauthenticate everyone in every network to capture handshake.
-Use it alongside airodump-ng

-Vauban.deauth is a part of Vauban, my school project.
-Vauban is planned to be a python program using scapy to generate cyber-attacks to test routers and equipments
+Vauban.deauth is a part of Vauban, my cybersecurity project.
+Vauban is using scapy to generate cyber-attacks to test routers and equipments.

+This is the first version of a python-tool used to deauthenticate all clients in all network to capture handshake.

+Use it alongside airodump-ng.

+All reamrks are wellcome !

 # Features :